boglarkamatuz/HOL02-Report/README.md

 _AWS configuration with the keys and creating a sync_to_s3.sh script that uses the 'aws s3 sync' command to synchronize files from a local directory on the EC2 instance to an S3 bucket._

 sync_to_s3.sh:

 _#!/bin/bash_

 _#aws s3 sync /home/ec2-user/notebooks s3://hol02-notebooks-lb2/_

-_Afterwards, a cron job was created to make the synchronizatio automatic._
+_Afterwards, a cron job was created to make the synchronization automatic._

 ![sync](images/sync_jup_2.JPG)